-There are many Bible promises that I am sure you have clutched onto for different situations in life: maybe it is Philippians 1:6, Philippians 2:13, 1 Corinthians 10:13, Joshua 1:9, Philippians 4:13, John 14:1-4, Proverbs 18:10 or Hebrews 13:5 (definitely check these promises out in your space time) – there is a Bible promise for every situation in life you’ll go through.
+There are many Bible promises that I am sure you have clutched onto for different situations in life: maybe it is Philippians 1:6, Philippians 2:13, 1 Corinthians 10:13, Joshua 1:9, Philippians 4:13, John 14:1-4, Proverbs 18:10 or Hebrews 13:5 (definitely check these promises out in your spare time) – there is a Bible promise for every situation in life you’ll go through.

 “Now to Him who is able to do exceedingly abundantly above all that we ask or think, according to the power that works in us”